Climate change and resiliency inform park design

 One recent project where this collaboration has been successful is Duffyfield Community Park in the City of New Bern.

-The Duffyfield project was initiated to address stormwater management issues in the community but turned into something much more.
-We saw an opportunity to provide a community space in conjunction with the objective to reduce the risk of periodic flooding in this neighborhood and incorporated a park space that provides opportunities for education, play, public art and gathering,Brian added.
-We are creating habitat with these stormwater management facilities, and a community space at the same time.
+The Duffyfield project addresses stormwater management issues in the community.
+It turned into something much more.
+We saw an opportunity to provide a community space along with reducing flooding risks.
+The project incorporated a park space that provides opportunities for education, play, public art and gathering.

 Having completed the master plan, WithersRavenel is developing construction plans for the project.
 These plans will detail constructed stormwater wetlands as well as park spaces and facilities.

-The need for resilience is not confined to coastal North Carolina, as the intensity and frequency of storms and the damage done by them can be seen across the state.
+The need for resilience is not confined to coastal North Carolina.
+The intensity and frequency of storms and the damage done by them can be seen across the state.

 But do these measures come at a cost to the aesthetics of parks and visitor’s experience?
 Brian believes that designing for resiliency does not require compromise when it comes to aesthetics or the experience.